 I grew up around cameras long before I ever held one myself.
 My dad was a photographer in Boston, and weekends often meant tagging along to his studio — watching moments turn into something permanent.

-What’s always drawn me in is people.
-The quiet moments, the unguarded expressions, the way connection shows up differently depending on who’s in front of the lens.
-Whether I’m photographing a wedding day or a portrait session, my approach is the same — calm, observant, and rooted in real moments rather than performance.
+What’s always drawn me in is people — the quiet moments, unguarded expressions, and the way connection shows up differently depending on who’s in front of the lens.
+As a Boston wedding and portrait photographer, my approach is calm, observant, and rooted in real moments rather than performance.

 After college, I built a career in marketing and storytelling, learning how to understand people, read a room, and tell a complete story.
 That background shapes how I work today.
 I don’t chase perfection — I look for honesty, emotion, and images that feel lived-in and true.

 Before photography became my full-time work, I was always the friend taking the photos — not to pose or direct, but to remember.
 That instinct still guides me.
-My goal is to create images that feel timeless, personal, and reflective of who you are — whether that’s on your wedding day or in a quieter moment of your life.
+My goal is to create timeless, personal images that reflect who you are — whether on your wedding day or in a quieter moment of your life.

 Now I get to capture people's most precious moments and that is the greatest gift.